Effect of public proceedings

 44 May defendants insure themselves against the risk of private antitrust claims?
 Is after-the-event insurance available for antitrust claims?

 Yes, claimants and defendants may insure themselves against the risk of antitrust claims, including purchasing after-the-event insurance.
 Given the relatively low-cost exposure resulting from litigation in Spain, currently this type of insurance is not commonly used.

 45 Is there a right to appeal or is permission required?

 Any party is entitled to appeal a judgment or final order that is contrary to its interests.
-No permission is required, although deadlines for announcing and filing the appeal must be met.
+No permission is required, although deadlines for filing the appeal must be met.

 46 Who hears appeals?
 Is further appeal possible?